zhaoxuyang13/hedb/README.md

 ## Supported platform

 HEDB requires an ARM server that supports S-EL2, a hardware virtualization technology in ARM TrustZone.

-To reproduce HEDB functionality, you can run FVP on either an ARM or x86 platform.

-To reproduce HEDB performance, we strongly recommend you to run HEDB using two VMs on the ARM server.
+To reproduce HEDB results, you can run HEDB using two VMs on an ARMv8.2 server.

-If you have trouble applying an cloudlab account, please contact us for assistance.

 ## Repo structure